 32. Your kids can become a junior ranger by participating in a variety of free and educational adventure programs including animal explorations, scientific investigations and more.
 These programs are led by park rangers and are designed for kids ages 5-12.

 34. Try one of the park’s Top 15 Family-Friendly Hikes.
 These hikes make the list for having a shorter length and easier terrain.

 35. In the Spring, be sure to visit the Smoky Mountain synchronous fireflies at Elkmont.
-This natural phenomenon only take place a few places in the entire world and features thousands of fireflies lighting in synchronicity.
+This natural phenomenon, that features thousands of fireflies lighting in unison, only occurs in a few places throughout the entire world.

 36. Marvel at the rainbow of colors along one of the Smoky Mountains many spring wildflower hikes.